 In the last few weeks of December 2020, a huge security breach was discovered affecting multiple agencies – perhaps the largest ever by a foreign actor.
 It was accomplished through the supply chain; a supplier of software used to monitor networks around the world.
 We do not yet know the extent of the damage, but the list of affected U.S. government entities reportedly includes the Commerce Department, the Department of Homeland Security, the Pentagon, the Treasury Department, the U.S. Postal Service and the National Institutes of Health.

 In addition, many private companies in government, consulting, technology, telecom and other entities in North America, Europe, Asia and the Middle East may have also been victims of this attack.
 Protecting from cyber criminals and spies isn’t easy, but increasingly important as more and more information goes digital.

 When you think about the mission of the federal government, agencies host the personal information of every man, woman and child in the country, financial data, information related to national security and nearly everything in between.
 The government presents a treasure trove of information that hackers want.

 Looking at Cyber Solutions

-While there are many different systems they all have the same goal: To provide agencies visibility into what is happening on their computer networks and to alert technology leaders of suspicious behavior.
+Agencies have a wide variety of cyber solutions to choose from that help protect data at different stages.
+While there are many different systems, they all have the same goal: To provide agencies visibility into what is happening on their networks and alert technology leaders of suspicious behavior.